smarkets/marge-bot/README.md

 ### Limitations

-* Currently we still add the tested-by trailer for each merge request's final commit in the batch, but it would probably be more correct to add the trailer only to the last commit in the whole batch request (since that's the only one we know passed for sure in that combination).
+* Currently, we still add the tested-by trailer for each merge request's final commit in the batch, but it would probably be more correct to add the trailer only to the last commit in the whole batch request (since that's the only one we know passed for sure in that combination).
 We might change this in the